-Annually for persons enrolled in OHP-Labs high risk categories.
+- Annually for persons enrolled in OHP-Labs with high risk categories (AN00023)

-Every three (3) years for persons enrolled in OHP-Labs low risk categories.
+- Every three (3) years for persons enrolled in OHP-Labs low risk categories (AN0020)

 The questionnaire will be reviewed by OHP staff, after which you may be contacted to discuss additional recommendations with the nurse.
 Let the nurse know if you would like to discuss other health concerns.
 There will be no cost to you as an employee for these services.

 Allergic reactions to animals are among the most common conditions affecting the health of employees involved in the care and use of research animals.
 The university has engineering, administrative and personal protection strategies in place to prevent the development of lab animal allergy (LAA).
 To learn more about the prevention of LAA at the university, read the OHP Lab Animal Allergies Information Guide for Personnel Working with Animals below:

 Working in research requires dedicated attention to detail including the details involved in workplace safety practices that protect employees, students, university property and the community.
 Useful information sheets and manuals on biosafety topics including Bloodborne Pathogens, Lentivirus, Viral Vectors, Working with Wild Rodents, Working with Human Xenografts and many more topics are available on the EHS Biosafety page.
 Your department will also have lab-specific safety procedures available to review and may require lab or protocol-specific training.

 Fieldwork is an important part of teaching and research at The University of Texas at Austin.
 Since fieldwork activities take you off-campus, this off-campus field guide (PDF) is intended to help you plan and prepare for health and safety problems you might encounter in the field.

 Information you provide to the Occupational Health Program is protected from unauthorized or indiscriminate release of personal health information, and medical records are maintained in a confidential manner and separate from department or Human Resources personnel records.
 Read our Notice of Privacy Practices (English), (Spanish)